overvis/overvis-docs/OPCB/OPCB_221B_Manual/README.md

 The warranty period of the product is 3 years from the date of sale.

-During the warranty period (in case of failure) the manufacturer repairs the product free of charge.
+During the warranty period (in case of failure), the manufacturer repairs the product free of charge.

 **ATTENTION!
 IF THE PRODUCT HAS NOT BEEN USED IN ACCORDANCE WITH THE REQUIREMENTS OF THIS OPERATION